 - the "outOfCredReports" attribute containing in each entry of the "OutOfCreditInformation" data type the credit information for one or more service data flows.
 The "OutOfCreditInformation" data type shall contain the termination action in the "finUnitAct" attribute, and the identification of the affected service data flows (if not all the flows are affected) encoded in the "flows" attribute.

-Upon the reception of the HTTP POST request from the PCF, the AF shall acknowledge that request by sending an HTTP response message as described in subclause 4.2.5.2.
+Upon the reception of the HTTP POST request from the PCF, the NF service consumer shall acknowledge that request by sending an HTTP response message as described in subclause 4.2.5.2.